Congress has been spending, and it's getting worse. Now people are starting to bite back.

 Will we see that change, as men become a minority on university campuses?

-My guess is yes, and that's because -- at least according to a recent New York Times report that's gotten a lot of attention (including commentaries by Richard Posner and Gary Becker), college-educated women are increasingly abandoning their careers for full-time motherhood.
+My guess is yes, and that's because -- at least according to a recent New York Times that's gotten a lot of attention (including commentaries by and ), college-educated women are increasingly abandoning their careers for full-time motherhood.
 Many people doubt whether this is happening to the degree suggested by the Times, and "trend" stories like this should always be taken with a grain of salt, but to the extent it's true it puts colleges in a bind: Where are their rich alumni to come from in the future, if men don't attend and women don't go on to become high-earners?